WhatIsThisMovie — AI Movie Finder

 What if my scene memory is very short?

-Start with who does what, then add setting, lighting, color mood, and what happens right before or after.
-Even a few seconds can be enough when the clues are layered instead of generic.
+Start with who does what, then add setting (rooftop, inside car, outdoor), lighting (sunset, neon, dark), color mood (high saturation, black and white, retro), and what happens before or after.
+Even a few seconds can be enough when the clues are layered and detailed.
+Prioritize describing the moment with the strongest visual imprint in your memory.

 Do I need actor names?

 Usually no. Visual setup and shot language are often sufficient for scene-level identification.
-Actor names are helpful bonus signals, but props, costume style, and era cues can work just as well.
+Actor names are helpful bonus signals, but props (distinctive weapons, classic vehicles), costume style (period-specific outfits, iconic disguises), or era cues (80s aesthetic, vintage feel) can work just as well as recognition anchors.

 Internal links